PlayStation Network Sign-In Failed | Error (WS-37469-9)

 Method #2.
 Set the Automatic Login

-In many cases, resolving the sign-in failure to the PlayStation Network can be just by setting the automatic login to the PS4.
+In many cases, resolving the sign-in failure to the PlayStation Network [Error (WS-37469-9)] can be just by setting the automatic login to the PS4.
 To do that, follow these simple steps:

 - Head to Settings and choose the User option.

-- Go to login settings and tick the box labelled : ‘Log in PS4 Automatically.”
+- Go to login settings and tick the box labeled: ‘Log in PS4 Automatically.”

 - Now, restart your PlayStation then try to sign in to the PSN.

-If you still can’t sign in the PSN server, try the next method.
+If you still can’t sign in to the PSN server, try the next method.

 Method #3.
 Change your MTU Setting

-This is also a good solution when you fail to sign into the PlayStation Network.
+This is also a good solution when you fail to sign into the PlayStation Network and have Error (WS-37469-9).
 You have here to change your console’s MTU settings, and here’s how to do that:

 - Open the PlayStation 4’s Settings menu.